Saint Mary's College Museum of Art

 See our Museums Explained to learn about the "inner workings" of art museums and the functions of staff members.
 In the exhibitions section find out how to get the most out of a museum visit.
 See definitions for a glossary of museum-related words used in articles.

 To help you plan visits to institutions exhibiting American art when traveling see Sources of Articles Indexed by State within the United States.

 Unless otherwise noted, all text and image materials relating to the above institutional source were provided by that source.
 Before reproducing or transmitting text or images please read Resource Library's user agreement.

-Traditional Fine Arts Organization's catalogues provide many more useful resources:
+Our catalogues provide many more useful resources.

 Copyright 2023 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
 All rights reserved.